James Outman Player Props: Dodgers vs. Brewers

-On Monday, James Outman (batting .206 in his past 10 games) and the Los Angeles Dodgers play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:40 PM ET.
+The Los Angeles Dodgers and James Outman (.441 slugging percentage over his past 10 games, including one homer), take on starting pitcher Wade Miley and the Milwaukee Brewers at American Family Field, Wednesday at 1:40 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Padres.
+He had a one-hit performance in his last game (1-for-3) against the Brewers.

 James Outman Game Info & Props vs. the Brewers